+D.APP_C_DATA

-D.APP_C_DATA Confidential sensitive data of the applications, like the data contained in an object, a static field of a package , a local variable of the currently executed method, or a position of the operand stack.
+Confidential sensitive data of the applications, like the data contained in an object, a static field of a package, a local variable of the currently executed method, or a position of the operand stack.

 To be protected from unauthorized disclosure.

+D.APP_I_DATA

-D.APP_I_DATA Integrity sensitive data of the applications, like the data contained in an object, a static field of a package , a local variable of the currently executed method, or a position of the operand stack.
+Integrity sensitive data of the applications, like the data contained in an object, a static field of a package, a local variable of the currently executed method, or a position of the operand stack.

 To be protected from unauthorized modification.

 D.PIN Any end-user's PIN.
-To be protected from unauthorized disclosure and modification.

 D.APP_KEYs Cryptographic keys owned by the applets.

+3.1.2 TSF Data

+D.JCS CODE The code of the Java Card System.

+D.JCS_DATA

-To be protected from unauthorized disclosure and modification.
-3.1.2 TSF data D.JCS_CODE The code of the Java Card System.
-To be protected from unauthorized disclosure and modification.
-D.JCS_DATA The internal runtime data areas necessary for the execution of the JCVM , such as, for instance, the frame stack, the program counter, the class of an object, the length allocated for an array, any pointer used to chain data-structures.
+The internal runtime data areas necessary for the execution of the JCVM, such as, for instance, the frame stack, the program counter, the class of an object, the length allocated for an array, any pointer used to chain data-structures.

 To be protected from monopolization and unauthorized disclosure or modification.

+D.SEC_DATA

-D.SEC_DATA The runtime security data of the JCRE , like, for instance, the AID s used to identify the installed applet s, the Currently selected applet , the current context of execution and the owner of each object.
-To be protected from unauthorized disclosure and modification.
-D.API_DATA Private data of the API, like the contents of its private fields To be protected from unauthorized disclosure and modification.
+The runtime security data of the JCRE, like, for instance, the AIDs used to identify the installed applets, the Currently selected applet, the current context of execution and the owner of each object.

+D.API_DATA Private data of the API, like the contents of its private fields seed used to generate a key.

 D.JCS_KEYs Cryptographic keys used when loading a file into the card.

-To be protected from unauthorized disclosure and modification.
-D.CRYPTO Cryptographic data used in runtime cryptographic computations, like a seed used to generate a key.
-To be protected from unauthorized disclosure and modification.
+D.CRYPTO Cryptographic data used in runtime cryptographic computations, like a